 The resort offers a wide range of wellness initiatives, including a state-of-the-art fitness center, several different types of yoga classes throughout the day, three outdoor swimming pools, tennis court, surf school, and private beach access to “Coconut Grove” filled with hammocks, loungers, and beds.
 Visit their spa to further relax through a Balinese massage or one of their Jimbaran inspired treatments using Balinese Gayung, local flowers, and pandanus.

 Besides the resort’s restaurants Sundara and Taman Wantilan, guests can take their hotel dining to the next level by joining the Four Seasons’s Jala Cooking Academy for the day.
 In addition to taking a tour of the Jimbaran Fish Market, participants will also get to see the property’s food garden and prepare a five-course Balinese meal with the help of Bali native Head Chef Kristya Yudha.

 Guests looking for a little bit of added dining luxury should book a Residence Villa to have the option of a Private Seafood Barbecue under the stars, or book the Three-Bedroom Imperial Villa which is inclusive of a private chef who prepares breakfast for your party each morning and options to have memorable show dinners on your villa lawn.

-For Lifestyle Choose: Kupu Kupu Jimbaran Beach Hotel & Spa by L’Occitane
+Lifestyle Hotel: Kupu Kupu Jimbaran Beach Hotel & Spa by L’Occitane

 Too many bad reviews on trip advisor.
 Can we look into another property?

-For Boutique Choose: Jamahal Private Resort & Spa – Adults Only
+Boutique Hotel: Jamahal Private Resort & Spa – Adults Only

 “Jamahal” is an ancient Sanskrit word that translates to “precious time” and with its mere 12 villas on property, guests are ensured to have a great holiday with attentive service by its 70 staff members.